c25vdw/draw-something/README.md

 This is a draw-something game running on LAN, built using pygame and socket(TCP).

-### construction sequence

-- [x] game object, client's game actions object.

-- [x] server handler, client handler and game server.

-### milestones

-1. by the end of the first week: (after weekend)

-    - either can draw and the other will see, vise versa

-2. right before demo

-    - guessing, round and difficulty.

-3. better UI

-    - countdown, input box and screen showing scores.

 ### Usage

 1. connect all players(laptops) under LAN, each with a local ip address starting with `192`.